lnolazco/image-zoom/README.md

 - `npm test` - run all tests
 - `npm run test:watch` - run all tests in watch mode
 - `npm run coverage` - generate code coverage report in the `coverage` folder

+## TO IMPROVE

+- Add functional tests
+- Design
+- 100% test coverage
+- Get list of images from a service